-Write a CV that’ll get you a job before the ink on your degree is dry.
-With templates and expert tips to get you hired fast, even without experience.
+Write a graduate CV that’ll get you a job before the ink on your degree is dry.
+Check out our graduate CV examples and writing tips to get you hired fast, even without experience.

 What if I told you there was a way of transforming your job application from a dusty, shop-soiled leftover that nobody wants into this season’s must-have item?

 There is.
 You just need a well-written retail / sales assistant CV.
 And you’re about to learn exactly how to do it.
 In less time than it takes to print out a receipt, you’ll have a CV as good as the one below.

 Read on and you’ll see a professional retail CV example you can adjust and make yours.
 Plus, you’ll learn an easy formula for writing a CV for sales assistant jobs that will land you 10x more interviews than any other CV you’ve written in the past.

 Here’s a retail CV example made with our builder.